We make it easier than ever to do home sleep tests and overnight pulse oximetry tests.

-Medicare-Approved Independent Diagnostic Testing Facility (IDTF)
+Medicare-Approved Independent Diagnostic Testing Facility

 What is an IDTF?

-Medicare inpatient and outpatient clinical and diagnostic services can be provided in many different settings, such as a physician’s office, hospital, or an Independent Diagnostic Testing Facility (IDTF).
+Medicare inpatient and outpatient clinical and diagnostic services can be provided in many different settings, such as a physician’s office, hospital, or a Medicare-Approved Independent Diagnostic Testing Facility (IDTF).
 An IDTF is a type of Medicare provider that is independent of a physician’s office or hospital.
 However, IDTF general coverage and payment policy rules do apply when an IDTF furnishes diagnostic procedures in a physician’s office.
 Effective for diagnostic procedures performed on or after March 15, 1999, Medicare Administrative Contractors (MACs) pay for diagnostic procedures under the physician fee schedule when performed by an IDTF.

 An IDTF can be a fixed location or a mobile entity, and can be considered independent from a physician’s office or hospital if;